tonyjzhou/agent-eth/README.md

 - `"Is Uniswap V2 Router deployed at 0x7a250d5630B4cF539739dF2C5dAcb4c659F2488D?"`
 - `"Check if there's a contract at 0x1234..."`

+### Documentation Commands
+- `ingest <directory_path>` - Ingest documentation from a directory for RAG search
+- `clear` or `clear docs` - Clear all ingested documents from RAG system
+- `"How do I create a pool in Uniswap V3?"` - Ask questions about ingested documentation

 ### System Commands
 - `help` - Show available commands
 - `exit` or `quit` - Exit the program